 We have reviewed the accompanying condensed interim financial statements for the six months period ended 30 June 2010, of ABN AMRO Group N.V., Amsterdam, included on page 43 to page 103, which comprises the condensed consolidated statement of financial position as at 30 June 2010, the condensed consolidated income statement, the condensed consolidated statement of comprehensive income, the condensed consolidated statement of changes in equity, the condensed consolidated statement of cash flows and the selected explanatory notes for the six months period then ended.
 Management is responsible for the preparation and presentation of these condensed interim financial statements in accordance with IAS 34, 'Interim Financial Reporting' as adopted by the European Union.
 Our responsibility is to express a conclusion on these condensed interim financial statements based on our review.
 The condensed interim financial statements for the six months period ended 30 June 2009 are unreviewed.
-The amounts included for comparative purposes in the condensed consolidated income statement, the condensed consolidated statement of changes in equity, the condensed consolidated statement of changes in equity, the condensed consolidated statement of cash flows, and the selected explanatory notes thereto, have therefore not been reviewed.
+The amounts included for comparative purposes in the condensed consolidated income statement, the condensed consolidated statement of changes in equity, the condensed consolidated statement of changes in equity, the condensed consolidated statement of changes in equity, the refore not been reviewed.